ssj71/OSC2MIDI/README.md

 OSC2MIDI allows you to change the mapping between OSC and MIDI messages using an OSC to MIDI map file (.omm).
-This package has several mappings already installed to your home directory in the folder /usr/local/share/osc2midi/.
+This package has several mappings already installed in the folder /usr/local/share/osc2midi/.
 The default mapping is made to work with all the default interfaces that come with the Control Android app.
 Other included mappings are:

 * touchosc - this was made to work with the proprietary Android app of the same name, but I don't own it so it is untested. **NOTE:** There is a